SyncopatedStudio/.github/profile/README.md

 # :musical_score:	Syncopated Linux

-A Linux distribution for Audio Engineering and Open Music production within an collective studio ecosystem. [^1]

 Syncopated is a fork of [ArchLabs](https://archlabslinux.com) that adds to it a selection of well designed and reasonably interesting FOSS applications intended for Musicians, Composers, Audio Engineers and Tinkerers alike.